 All students welcome to attend the upcoming Student Success Workshops, hosted by the Advising Center.
 RSVP is not required.
 Please see below for information on the upcoming workshops.

 Time Management Workshop: Need more than 24 hours in a day?
-Learn how to juggle school with your other obligations
+Learn how to juggle school with your other obligations and/or social life.

 Date: Wednesday, April 3 and Thursday, April 4